akashw-22/Genskill_Project-Anonymous_Voting_Sytsem/README.md

 # Genskill_Project-Anonymous_Voting_Sytsem

-This is a web application that allows the user to create polls and participate in polls anonymously
+This is a web application that allows the user to create polls and participate in polls anonymously (Works best on Chrome)

 * Users can register to the database and login to the site
 * They can create a poll and shedule the deadline.
 The creators can view the poll info in runtime